dragon-fire-fly/german-idiom-quiz/README.md

 ![Table not hidden correctly](assets/documentation/bugs/table-not-hidden-bug.png)

 [Back to Top](#contents)

 # Outstanding

-- page redirect after submitting high score
+- Page redirects after submitting high score
+    - This has been addressed by adding a warning at the bottom of the page before the user saves their answer that they will be immediately redirected

 [Back to Top](#contents)